i-doit/knowledge-base/docs/en/upgrades-and-migrations/upgrade-from-open-to-i-doit.md

 Here is a quick overview about the necessary steps before going further into details:

 1. Preparation
-2. Download and implementation of the _pro_\-update
+2. Download and implementation of the update
 3. Installation of the _i-doit_ extension
 4. License activation
 5. Clear cache